secretgraph/secretgraph/README.md

 -   view: view contents and or clusters (depending on scope)
 -   auth: one-time view with intent to signal auth event

-## Global group properties:
+## Properties:

 -   default: on cluster creation these groups are added by default except if groups are explicit specified
 -   allow_global_name: can register a global cluster name
 -   allow_dangerous_actions: can create dangerous actions (for user, e.g. deleting own stuff, currently only storedUpdate is locked behind)
--   manage_featured: can feature or unfeature clusters (only global clusters can be featured)
+-   allow_featured: can feature or unfeature clusters (only global clusters can be featured)
+-   allow_deletion: can delete every content (Cluster) or cluster (Net)
--   manage_hidden: can see hidden contents, can set hidden attribute, hidden groups of clusters become visible
+-   allow_hidden: can see hidden contents (Net,Cluster), can set hidden attribute (Net,Cluster), hidden groups of clusters become visible (Net)
 -   manage_active: can can block and unblock nets (via Cluster ids)
 -   manage_groups: can manage global groups of clusters, hidden groups of clusters become visible
 -   manage_user: manage nets and can add some to user
--   manage_deletion: can delete every content or cluster
 -   manage_update: can update every content or cluster (but has still no access to data if encrypted)
--   auto_hide_local: clusters with a group with this property have their public contents auto hidden if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_local: clusters with a group with this property have their public contents auto hidden if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with allow_hidden permission)
--   auto_hide_local_update: clusters with a group with this property have their public contents auto hidden after an update if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_local_update: clusters with a group with this property have their public contents auto hidden after an update if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with allow_hidden permission)
--   auto_hide_global: clusters with a group with this property have their public contents auto hidden if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_global: clusters with a group with this property have their public contents auto hidden if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with allow_hidden permission)
--   auto_hide_global_update: clusters with a group with this property have their public contents auto hidden after an update if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)
+-   auto_hide_global_update: clusters with a group with this property have their public contents auto hidden after an update if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with allow_hidden permission)

 ## Global group attributes